 I knocked away his hand.

-“Don’t touch me, Frisky.”
-Bob glowered down a crooked nose with hairline menace.
+”Don’t touch me, Frisky.”
+Bob glowered menacingly down a crooked nose.

-“Sorry,” I apologized and Bob went to the door.
+”Sorry,” I apologized and Bob went to the door, saying.
 “You’re right.
 Not here, but I’ll be seeing you around, Frisky.”

-The other donors sighed with relief.
-My heart choked with adrenaline.
-I didn’t want to fight.
-Not with him.
-Not today.
-The doctor wasn’t so sure.
-She read my chart.
+The other donors sighed with relief and I did too, because I didn’t want to fight Bob.
+The doctor wasn’t so sure and she read my chart.

 ”What country were you living in?”